-If isolation is preinstalled as part of a master image, it is important to perform an initialization prior to sealing and deploying the master image.
+It is recommended that isolation is preinstalled as part of a master image; however, it is important to perform an initialization prior to sealing and deploying the master image.
 When updates are applied to the master image, a reinitialization may be required.
 It is important to ensure that the master image has a successful and complete initialization performed before it is deployed.